devjanaprime/SleekFeed/README.md

 Note: don't 4get to ```npm install @reduxjs/toolkit``` as well as ```npm install```

+Latest update: 11-1-2022:
+---

+- individual posts (URL/post/id) where id is currently the index of t a post in the array of posts
+- abstracted related links to its own component
+- home button componet that leads to root url (vanilla JS)

 next steps:

-- abstract out related (links) component
+- update post data to include tags array, date, id (to be used instead of index)

-- filter by post type
+- filter by post type, tags
 - pagination
-- order by post date
+- order by post date/id
-- tags
-- search (title, text)
-- unique url per post